 Deployment

-Colander official Docker image is available on GitHub.
-The stack we provide comes with the service Watchtower that will automatically update the version of Colander you deployed.
+Colander’s official Docker image is available on GitHub.
+The stack we provide includes the Watchtower service, which automatically updates the deployed version of Colander.

 Requirements

-We suggest to use a dedicated server with at least:
+We recommend using a dedicated server with at least:

 - 4 cores